ncaptier/stabilized-ica/docs/source/omics.rst

 **Note 1 :** Both annotation databases provide correction for multiple testing.
 ToppFun uses `Bonferonni <https://en.wikipedia.org/wiki/Bonferroni_correction>`_, `Benjamini-Hochberg <https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Hochberg_procedure>`_ and `Benjamini-Yekutieli <https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Yekutieli_procedure>`_ procedures while Reactome only uses Benjamini-Hochberg procedure (Entities FDR).

 **Note 2 :** A wide range of analyses could be performed on top of/instead of this simple annotation process to gain more insights about the biological meaning of the extracted ICA components.
-The strategy implemented in **stabilized-ica** will roughly highlight the components that could be relevant, but this will not be enough to have a deep understanding of your transcriptomic data set.
+The strategy implemented in `sica-omics <https://github.com/ncaptier/sica-omics>`_ will roughly highlight the components that could be relevant, but this will not be enough to have a deep understanding of your transcriptomic data set.
 At one point, diving into the list of the top expressed genes of each component will be needed.

 Single-cell data
 ----------------
-**stabilized-ica** provides a function `sica.singlecell.ica <modules/generated/sica.singlecell.ica.html#sica.singlecell.ica>`_ to deal with `single-cell gene expression data <https://en.wikipedia.org/wiki/Single_cell_sequencing>`_.
+`sica-omics <https://github.com/ncaptier/sica-omics>`_ provides a function `sicaomics.singlecell.ica <https://github.com/ncaptier/sica-omics/blob/main/sicaomics/singlecell.py>`_ to deal with `single-cell gene expression data <https://en.wikipedia.org/wiki/Single_cell_sequencing>`_.
 In particular, it deals with single-cell gene expression data built with `anndata format <https://anndata.readthedocs.io/en/latest/anndata.AnnData.html>`_ (i.e Annotated data).
 To do so, sica.singlecell.ica mimics the function `scanpy.pp.pca <https://scanpy.readthedocs.io/en/stable/generated/scanpy.pp.pca.html>`_ from the `scanpy package <https://scanpy.readthedocs.io/en/stable/>`_ which is widely used for analyzing single-cell data.

 .. figure:: images/anndata.png
    :align: center